HOME

 VIT: Visual Inference Tools

 VIT is a developing collection of software modules for use in teaching and learning experiences aimed at developing the core concepts of statistical inference.
-(Latest software update, 7 May 2012)
+VIT is desktop software.
+VITonline is here.

 It has modules for Sampling Variation (sampling distributions), Randomisation Variation, Bootstrap Confidence Intervals, Randomisation Tests (randomisation-based significance tests), and Confidence Interval Coverage.
 For capabilities, see Overview.